Cocos (Keeling) Islands: Economy

-The population of the islands is approximately 600.
 There is a small and growing tourist industry focused on water-based or nature activities.
 In 2016, a beach on Direction Island was named the best beach in Australia by Brad Farmer, an Aquatic and Coastal Ambassador for Tourism Australia and co-author of 101 Best Beaches 2017.

 Small local gardens and fishing contribute to the food supply, but most food and most other necessities must be imported from Australia or elsewhere.

 The Cocos Islands Cooperative Society Ltd. employs construction workers, stevedores, and lighterage worker operations.
 Tourism employs others.
 The unemployment rate was 6.7% in 2011.

 On 2 April 2025, United States President Donald Trump announced a 10% tariff on the Cocos Islands.

 Strategic importance

-The Cocos (Keeling) Islands hold significant strategic value due to their location near vital shipping lanes in the Indian Ocean and their proximity to the Malacca, Sunda, and Lombok Straits.This positioning allows for effective monitoring and control of maritime traffic between the Indian and Pacific Oceans.
+The Cocos (Keeling) Islands hold significant strategic value due to their location near vital shipping lanes in the Indian Ocean and their proximity to the Malacca, Sunda, and Lombok Straits.
+This positioning allows for effective monitoring and control of maritime traffic between the Indian and Pacific Oceans.

 Military developments and alliances

 In recent years, both Australia and the United States have recognized the islands' strategic importance.
-Euronews described the plan as Australian support for an increased American presence in Southeast Asia, but expressed concern that it was likely to upset Chinese officials.
+Reuters described the plan as Australian support for an increased American presence in Southeast Asia, but expressed concern that it was likely to upset Chinese officials.
 After plans to construct airbases were reported on by The Washington Post, Australian defence minister Stephen Smith stated that the Australian government views the "Cocos as being potentially a long-term strategic location, but that is down the track."
 In 2023, Indian aircraft from their Navy and Air Force paid a visit to the islands.
 Australia hopes to further advance relationships with India in order to grow their monitoring strength in the Indian Ocean.